bertonfederico/k8_healtcare_cluster/README.md

 ```

 ### Database
+In the Kubernetes cluster, a persistent MySQL database has been established to store and manage health-related data:
 - PersistentVolume creation: provides persistent, shared storage on a node for MySQL database data
+- PersistentVolumeClaim creation: requests a specific amount of storage from the PersistentVolume for use by MySQL pods
+- ConfigMap creation: configures and provides custom configuration files and parameters for the MySQL server
+- Secret creation: stores and manages sensitive information, such as the MySQL root password, securely
+- DEPLOYMENT creation: manages the creation and updating of MySQL pods, ensuring that the desired number of replicas is always running and applying the necessary configurations and secrets for the database operation
 ```yaml
 apiVersion: v1
 kind: PersistentVolume